 - disposal of rubbish

 - maintenance standards for dwellings owned by residents

 - landscaping and maintenance of sites for dwellings

-- limiting who may become park residents to persons over the age of 50
+- limiting who can become park residents to people over the age of 50

 - guests and visitors of residents.

 All park rules must be in writing and form part of a residential park agreement.
 Residents must obey park rules, or they will be in breach of their agreement.

 The park operator must provide a copy of the park rules to each resident: